FORMER BRITISH RESIDENCY IN HYDERABAD, INDIA, NOW OSMANIA WOMEN’S UNIVERSITY COLLEGE, SUCCESSFULLY RESTORED

 During the Conservation Skills Training Programme in October 2022, it was interesting to note how conservation decision making is handled differently in India and the UK.
 This offered a new perspective on works being carried out on the former Residency.
 We had a multidisciplinary team and it was refreshing to see the UK and Indian students, along with local crafts people, and experts, all collaborate.

-The success of the Conservation Training Programme, managed by the Commonwealth Heritage Forum, and World Monuments Fund, funded by the Hamish Ogston Foundation, has encouraged the team here to explore the possibilities of establishing a permanent training programme, with practical learning experience in conservation works (as part of the Women’s University College), also enabling a sustainable maintenance and management programme throughout the year.
+The success of the Conservation Training Programme, managed by the Commonwealth Heritage Forum and World Monuments Fund has encouraged the team here to explore the possibilities of establishing a permanent training programme, with practical learning experience in conservation works (as part of the Women’s University College), also enabling a sustainable maintenance and management programme throughout the year.

 Site tour at the former British Residency, now Osmania Women’s University, with Sarath Chandra.

 James Achilles Kirkpatrick, responsible for building the British Residency in Hyderabad (c.1803–5), inhabited a world that was far more hybrid, and with far less clearly defined ethnic, national and religious borders, than we have all been conditioned to expect.
 Yet, only seventy-five years after his death, it was possible for Kipling to write that ‘East is East and West is West and never the twain shall meet’; but this unlikely group of expatriates provides a timely reminder that it is indeed very possible – and has always been possible – to reconcile the two worlds.
 This is why the restoration of the former British Residency, now Osmania Women’s University College, matters so much: it is a symbol of East and West coming together, and, ultimately, of love conquering all.